 Work-Life Balance & Community Activity

-I’d be remiss if I didn’t mention Eric’s commitment to community organizations, which is one of the things I wrote earlier that drew him to First Business Bank in the first place.
+Eric’s commitment to community organizations is very important to him, and one of the factors that drew him to First Business Bank in the first place.
 Eric volunteers with the American Cancer Society as part of the Board of Ambassadors for Coaches vs. Cancer Wisconsin.
 In the past, he was involved with United Way of Dane County and the W Club through UW-Madison.

 Outside of work, Eric keeps busy playing golf and spending time at his family’s cabin in Minocqua, Wisconsin.